 Can I Store Leftovers?

-Greek salad is best eaten fresh because the cucumbers and tomatoes can start to get soggy once they sit in the dressing.
+Greek salad is best eaten fresh because the cucumbers and tomatoes can start to get watery once they sit in the dressing.

 We don’t recommend freezing this salad, as the vegetables will lose their crunch and become watery once thawed.